 The NIAH was established on a statutory basis by the enactment of the Architectural Heritage (National Inventory) and Historic Monuments (Miscellaneous Provisions) Act, 1999.

-The NIAH includes in its surveys a broad range of structures and sites covering the period from 1700 to the present day.
+The NIAH records a broad range of structures and sites covering the period from 1700 to the present day.
 These include structures of simple design and function, such as post boxes and waterpumps, to grand architectural statements including cathedrals and country houses.

-The NIAH uses a range of base layers to assist in the selection of sites of architectural heritage value including the relevant planning authority’s existing Record of Protected Structures (RPS); the first edition Ordnance Survey maps; and selected published sources.
-These are supplemented by on-site identification where the NIAH Architectural Heritage Officers visit the area and select sites based on such factors as apparent architectural merit; age; rarity; and the survival of original fabric.
-The Appraisal in each record summarises why a site is considered to be of architectural heritage value.
+The NIAH uses a range of base layers to assist in the selection of sites of architectural heritage interest including the relevant local authority’s existing Record of Protected Structures (RPS); the first edition Ordnance Survey maps; and selected published sources.
+These are supplemented by on-site identification where the NIAH Architectural Heritage Officers visit the area and select sites based on such factors as apparent architectural interest; age; rarity; and the survival of original fabric.
+The Appraisal in each record summarises why a site is considered to be of architectural heritage interest.

-No. Structures are protected by being included on the Record of Protected Structures (RPS) which each planning authority is required to maintain as part of its Development Plan.
+No. Structures are protected by being included on the Record of Protected Structures (RPS) which each local authority is required to maintain as part of its Development Plan.
 The Minister for Housing, Local Government and Heritage may recommend structures for inclusion on the RPS.
-Structures rated of Regional, National or International value by the NIAH are included in such recommendations.
-However, the final decision on inclusion on the RPS is a reserved function of the elected local councillors.
+Structures given a Regional, National or International Rating by the NIAH are included in such recommendations.
+However, the final decision on the inclusion of structures on the RPS is a reserved function of the elected local councillors.

-A structure has not been included in the NIAH.
-Does this mean that it is not of architectural value?
+A structure has not been included in the NIAH Building Survey.
+Does this mean that it is not of architectural heritage interest?

-NIAH surveys are not comprehensive and there are sites of importance that may have been missed.
-Please contact us if there is a site you think should be included in the NIAH.
+The NIAH Building Survey is not comprehensive and there are sites of architectural heritage interest that may have been overlooked.
+Please contact us if there is a site you think should be included in the NIAH Building Survey.

-Most planning authorities now publish their Development Plans and RPS online.
+Most local authorities now publish their Development Plans and RPS online.
 However, if in doubt your local Architectural Conservation Officer or Planning Officer should be able to give further advice.
-Contact details for Architectural Conservation Officers are available on the Find Out More page of this website.
+Contact details for Architectural Conservation Officers are available on the Resources page of this website.

-Many local authorities employ an Architectural Conservation Officer, a professional with a background and experience in dealing with Protected Structures.
-Contact details for Architectural Conservation Officers are available on the Find Out More page of this website.
-A Planning Officer should be able to advise in areas where there is no Architectural Conservation Officer.
+Many local authorities employ an Architectural Conservation Officer, a professional with a background and experience in dealing with protected structures, and contact details for Architectural Conservation Officers are available on the Resources page of this website.
+The Planning Department should be able to give advice on protected structures if your local authority does not employ an Architectural Conservation Officer.